Louisa May Alcott’s Short Story, ‘What the Swallows Did’

 While they pity and scold him, little do the swallows know that the young man can understand and hear them.

 Through this story, Alcott highlights the importance of truth.
-Most importantly, she highlights the importance for the individual to face reality, no matter how hard it is to swallow.
+Most importantly, she highlights the importance for an individual to face reality, no matter how hard it is to swallow.
 Only by adopting verity can the individual correct his life and meaningfully contribute to his community.

 As Winston S. Churchill said: “Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing had happened.”

-Yet Alcott encourages the individual, when he stumbles over truth, to accept it into his life, just like the sorrowing young man.
+Yet Alcott encourages an individual, when he stumbles over truth, to accept it into his life, just like the sorrowing young man.
 Perhaps he has found comfort in his grief within the arms of a community that needs him.

 What arts and culture topics would you like us to cover?
 Please email ideas or feedback to [email protected]